ZeidZawaideh24/Zeid-Zawaideh-Portfolio/README.md

-# Zeid Zawaideh's Personal portfolio
+# Zeid Zawaideh's Personal Portfolio

+Welcome to my personal portfolio website!
+This project showcases my skills, projects, and experience.

+## Live Website

+You can view the live website here: [Zeid's Portfolio](#) <!-- Replace `#` with your portfolio link -->

+## Features

-Home Page: Introduction about me.
+- **Home Page**: Introduction and highlights about me.
-About Page: Overview of my education, experience, and background.
+- **About Page**: Overview of my education, experience, and background.
-Projects Page: Display of my key projects and expierence Skills Page: Technical and non-technical skills Contact Page: A functional contact form
+- **Projects Page**: Display of my work and academic realted projects.
+- **Skills Page**: Technical and non-technical skills of mine
+- **Contact Page**: Contact form powered by Formspree.